Is Dermaplaning Good for Wrinkles?

 Deep static wrinklesLimitedOften tied to collagen loss over timeCombine with a microneedling plan

-Why Does Dermaplaning Work for Surface Wrinkles and Peach Fuzz?”
+Why Dermaplaning Can Help Surface Lines and Peach Fuzz

 A lot of lines look worse because the surface is dull and uneven.
 Dry, compacted dead skin can sit in fine lines and make them look deeper than they are.
 When you remove that layer, your skin reflects light more evenly.
 That is why many people notice a quick improvement after treatment.